bashoori/Data-Engineering-Projects/README.md

 Objectives:

-1.Complete the following tasks for this project
+1. Complete the following tasks for this project

-2.Write a data extraction function to retrieve the relevant information from the required URL.
+2. Write a data extraction function to retrieve the relevant information from the required URL.

-3.Transform the available GDP information into 'Billion USD' from 'Million USD'.
+3. Transform the available GDP information into 'Billion USD' from 'Million USD'.

-4.Load the transformed information to the required CSV file and as a database file.
+4. Load the transformed information to the required CSV file and as a database file.

-5.Run the required query on the database.
+5. Run the required query on the database.

-6.Log the progress of the code with appropriate timestamps.
+6. Log the progress of the code with appropriate timestamps.